vanhoangkha/Networking-fundamentals/Day49_Security_Fundamentals.md

 ---

-SECURITY PROGRAM ELEMENTS
+Bảo mật PROGRAM ELEMENTS

-- USER AWARENESS PROGRAMS are designed to make employees aware of potential security threats and risks
+- USER AWARENESS PROGRAMS are designed to make employees aware of potential Bảo mật threats and risks
 - USER TRAINING PROGRAMS are formal than USER AWARENESS PROGRAMS
-- PHYSICAL ACCESS CONTROL protect equipment and data from potential attackers by only allowing authorized users into the protected areas such as NETWORK CLOSETS or DATA CENTER FLOORS
+- PHYSICAL Access CONTROL protect equipment and data from potential attackers by only allowing authorized users into the protected areas such as Mạng CLOSETS or DATA CENTER FLOORS